sriramdasbalaji/AzurefunctionsBuildHOL/HOL/readme.md

 ## Setting up the environment

-### Part A: Provision the required Azure resources
+### Part A: Verify the created Azure resources

  In this lab, you will be using a fictional eCommerce website - PartsUnlimited.
 The PartsUnlimited team wants to  roll out a new discount for its employees and customers and wants to build Azure Functions that will retrieve the right discount depending on whether the logged in user is an employee or a customer.

-Let's create the Parts Unlimited website.
+Let us verify the resources created in the Azure Portal.

 1. Open your browser and navigate to [https://portal.azure.com](https://portal.azure.com)